Necessary paperwork for a buyer

 Mortgage lenders may require proof of your assets, income, credit quality and other financial information.

-2. At least one recent paycheck stub showing your name and Social Security number, the name and address of your employer and your year-to-date earnings (some lenders will want the most recent month's worth of paycheck stubs).
+- At least one recent pay stub showing your name and Social Security number, the name and address of your employer and your year-to-date earnings.
+(Some lenders will want the most recent month's worth of paycheck stubs).

-3. Proof of other income: a second job, overtime, commissions/bonuses, interest and dividends, Social Security disbursements, VA and retirement benefits, alimony and child support.
+- Proof of other income: a second job, overtime, commissions and bonuses, interest and dividends, Social Security disbursements, Veterans Affairs and retirement benefits, alimony and child support.

-Not all lenders and loan programs will require all of this documentation, and borrowers with very strong credit scores may need to provide little or any of it.
-But having it handy may save valuable time during the application process.
+Not all lenders and loan programs will require all of this documentation, but having it handy may save valuable time during the application process.